the process by which you detect physical energy from your environment and encode it as neural signals

 a change in the environment that can be detected by sensory receptors

-the weakest level of a stimulus that can be correctly detected at least 50% of the time
+the weakest level of a stimulus that can be correctly detected at least half the time

 minimum difference between any two stimuli that a person can detect 50% of the time